Gurkha Justice Campaign

-The Gurkha Justice Campaign was a campaign group in the United Kingdom fighting for the rights of the Gurkhas.
+The Gurkha Justice Campaign was a successful political campaign group in the United Kingdom that sought for Gurkhas who served in the British military to gain the same rights as their British and Commonwealth counterparts.

-It wanted the Gurkhas who fought for the UK to gain the same rights as their British and Commonwealth counterparts.
-Essentially the group wanted the law to be changed so that all Gurkhas who fought for the UK will gain a right of abode, whereas under previous legislation they only had a right of abode if they retired following 1997.
-They took their case to the high court, and had the support of a number of celebrities, including Joanna Lumley.
+The group wanted the law to be changed so that all Gurkhas who served in the British Army would gain the right of abode, whereas under previous legislation only service personnel from Commonwealth countries bore that right.
+The campaign's legal case reached the High Court, and had the support of a number of celebrities, including Joanna Lumley.
 The campaign eventually succeeded.

 Background

 Until 2004 Gurkhas were not allowed to settle in the United Kingdom.
 However, the Labour government under Tony Blair changed the rules so that Gurkhas who retired after 1997 would be allowed to settle in the UK, 1997 being the date when the Gurkha Brigade headquarters moved from Hong Kong to Britain.
 Soldiers who retired before this date, however, were only allowed the same settlement rights in exceptional circumstance.
 The Gurkha Justice Campaign wanted the same settlement rights for all Gurkha soldiers.

 In 2008, the high court ruled that the policy had been illegal since the process used to determine pre-1997 applications was deemed arbitrary.
 The Government of Gordon Brown agreed to produce new rules.
 However, when these were unveiled on 24 April 2009, the Gurkhas were furious because there was no automatic right to settle in the UK for all veterans.
 Indeed, Gurkhas who wanted to settle in the UK would have to meet one or more of five requirements.
 These were;